-Millie joined 2 Seas Agency in July 2015, after having spent several months contemplating life and waiting for the right people to adopt her at the animal shelter in Ojai.
+Millie joined 2 Seas Agency in July 2015, after having spent several months contemplating life and waiting for the right people to adopt her at the Humane Society in Ojai.
 She keeps all corners of our Ojai office dust free, and brings in the occasional lizard to surprise us.
 She likes drinking water from our glasses and discovering the latest foreign editions of books we sold (to the right: Millie with the Thai edition of The 7-Day Startup by Dan Norris).
 Her favorite books include To Kill a Mockingbird and How to Tell if Your Cat Is Plotting to Kill You.